Advanced process modelling is a key means to bring deep process knowledge to digitalization of both design and operations in the nuclear industry.

 The digital approach embodies the knowledge and understanding gained from many decades of safe operation in a form that can be used to manage development and implementation across the lifecycle – from concept to prototype and the subsequent phases of construction, decommissioning and disposal.

-The nuclear industry, with its unique challenges, can benefit significantly from state-of-the-art digitalisation practices.
+The nuclear industry, with its unique challenges, can benefit significantly from state-of-the-art digitalization practices.
 PSE provides a unique combination of tools to support both digital design and digital operations:

 - The gPROMS platform technologies for advanced process modelling, including custom modelling, model validation, global system analysis and optimisation